gillislab/MetaNeighbor-BICCN/metaneighbor_vignette.md

 # Evaluation of cluster replicability with MetaNeighbor

-The Brain Initiative Cell Census Network (BICCN) mini-atlas project was designed to define a census of transcriptomic cell types in the mouse primary motor cortex (MOp) by sampling across diverse single-cell RNA-sequencing protocols.
-In the associated manuscript, "An integrated multi-modal transcriptomic and epigenomic atlas of mouse primary motor cortex cell types", MetaNeighbor was used to measure cluster agreement across independent datasets.
+Our paper, "An integrated multi-modal transcriptomic and epigenomic atlas of mouse primary motor cortex cell types", defines a census of transcriptomic cell types in the mouse primary motor cortex (MOp) by integrating diverse single-cell RNA-sequencing protocols.
+We used MetaNeighbor to measure cluster agreement across independent datasets.

-In this vignette, we reproduce the MetaNeighbor analyses presented in the mini-atlas manuscript, and provide guidance for users wishing to compare their own data to the BICCN MOp reference.
-The vignette, associated scripts and data can be downloaded from <https://github.com/gillislab/MetaNeighbor-BICCN>, MetaNeighbor is available from the <https://github.com/gillislab/MetaNeighbor>.
+In this vignette, we reproduce the MetaNeighbor analyses presented in the paper, and provide guidance for users wishing to compare their own data to the BICCN MOp annotation.
+The vignette, associated scripts and data can be downloaded from <https://github.com/gillislab/MetaNeighbor-BICCN>, MetaNeighbor is available from <https://github.com/gillislab/MetaNeighbor>.

 ## Installation and required libraries